bedangSen/VoiceSens/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 1. Install and set up Python 3.
-1. Make sure PortAudio is installed on your system.
 1. Sign up for an [IBM Cloud account](https://console.bluemix.net/registration/).
 1. Create an instance of the Speech to Text service and get your credentials:
     - Go to the [Speech to Text](https://console.bluemix.net/catalog/services/speech-to-text) page in the IBM Cloud Catalog.